joshchew24/notes/FNH 355/Golden Rice.md

 	- i.e. will GMO cause harm?
 - factors for farmers
 	- crop yield and profit
-	- will people accept the rice if it is a
+	- will people accept the rice if it is a GMO
 ## Benefits
 - reduces vitamin A deficiency
 - one cup of golden rice per day would reduce risk